 I mean, how does one even fathom tallying 327.8 rushing yards per game every Friday night?
 It’s no wonder he was a USA Today High School All-American, Florida’s Mr. Football and Florida Times-Union First-Team All-Coast player in 2012.

-Henry unsurprisingly never ran for less than 100 yards in any of his 45 career games with the Yulee Hornets football team, one of which was a 510-yard outburst against Jackson High.
+Henry unsurprisingly never ran for less than 100 yards in any of his 45 career games with the Yulee Hornets football team, one of which was a 510-yard single game outburst against Jackson High.
 I imagine if fantasy football were a thing at the high school level, Henry would’ve made owners very, very happy.

 At 6-foot-3 and 243-pounds, Henry ran a 4.52 40-yard dash in high school.
 He used his ridiculous combination of size and speed to not only run through opponents but run by them.
 Many college coaches wanted a kid (excuse me, man) of that size and athleticism to play defensive end, which probably would’ve worked out, too.